§ 105-164.3. Definitions.

 1. The air carrier has allocated to the airport under G.S.
 105-338 more than sixty percent (60%) of its aircraft value apportioned to this State.

 2. The majority of the air carrier's passengers boarding at the airport are connecting from other airports rather than originating at that airport.

-(16e) Landscaping.
+(95) Landscaping.
 A service that modifies the living elements of an area of land.
 Examples include the installation of trees, shrubs, or flowers on land; tree trimming; mowing; and the application of seed, mulch, pine straw, or fertilizer to an area of land.
-The term does not include services to trees, shrubs, flowers, and similar items in pots or in buildings.
+The term does not include services to trees, shrubs, flowers, or similar tangible personal property in pots or in buildings.

 a.
 The facility is used primarily for receiving, inventorying, sorting, repackaging, and distributing finished retail products for the purpose of fulfilling customer orders.

 b.
 The Secretary of Commerce has certified that an investment of private funds of at least one hundred million dollars ($100,000,000) has been or will be made in real and tangible personal property for the facility within five years after the date on which the first property investment is made and that the facility will achieve an employment level of at least 400 within five years after the date the facility is placed into service and maintain that minimum level of employment throughout its operation.

 (99) Lease or rental. - A transfer of possession or control of tangible personal property for a fixed or indeterminate term for consideration.
 The term does not include any of the following:

 a.
 A transfer of possession or control of property under a security agreement or deferred payment plan that requires the transfer of title upon completion of the required payments.

 b.
 A transfer of possession or control of property under an agreement that requires the transfer of title upon completion of required payments and payment of an option price that does not exceed the greater of one hundred dollars ($100.00) or one percent (1%) of the total required payments.